sterin/vscode-xcodebuild-tools/README.md

 Work with Xcode projects from inside Visual Studio Code.

+Feedback is highy appreciated!
+Let me know if this works for you.

 ## Caveats

 * First release, my first non-trivial TypeScript/JavaScript program - expect bugs, problems, and non-idiomatic code.